heba14101998/Airbnb-price-category-prediction/README.md

 ## **Ideal Solution:**

 - Best accuracy in leaderboard is 0.62934.
 It is produced by LSTM and CNN (model3) without using transfer learning.
-- I traied RGB images but it doesn't improve the accuracy.
+- I traied RGB images but it didn't improve the accuracy.
 - I traied 'sgd' optimizer with the simple model (model1), but the accuracy decresed on leaderboard sharply (0.4682)
 - Simple RNN didn't produce bad performance.